 Mr. Tarpey earned his MBA from Babson College, and his B.A. from The College of the Holy Cross.

-Serge has been on several panels and speaking engagements at shows such as CTIA, CTAM, NCTA, US Telecom Board, Ad Tech, CTAM and e-Metrics.
+Serge has also performed many speaking engagements and participated on panels at a variety of industry events including CTIA, CTAM, NCTA, US Telecom Board, Ad Tech, CTAM and e-Metrics.

 Serge was previously with MicroStrategy where he led their consulting group.
-Serge holds an MBA from American University and is fluent in English, French and Arabic.
+He holds an MBA from American University and is fluent in English, French and Arabic.

 Cameron Meierhoefer is Chief Operating Officer at comScore, Inc, responsible for Technology, Analytic Operations, and Product Management.
 Mr. Meierhoefer was previously Executive Vice President of Analytics where he managed comScore’s data operations, including methodology and delivery across comScore’s syndicated products and custom marketing solutions.
 During his tenure at comScore, Mr. Meierhoefer has helped develop many of the industry solutions available at comScore.
 After early involvement in expanding comScore’s eCommerce products, Mr. Meierhoefer led capability development in a variety of financial services industries, Search and Advertising.